 Lavender is a great low maintenance and drought-resistant plant.
 If you are forgetful waterer, this is a very rewarding flower to plant.
 Fragrant and soothing, you can not only make scent bags out of dried Lavender flowers, but you can mix them with black tea for added aroma.

 Sunflower – Growing sunflowers on a sunny patio can add that rustic vibe to your space.
 You can plant them in large planters and grow them out of seeds.
 There are many different types and heights of sunflowers.
 If you have a few patches of the super tall, huge seed-bearing flowers you can have a fun harvest come fall.
 Tall sunflowers are also very impressive and attention-grabbing while they are growing.

 Of course, no one is saying to become a patio homesteader.
 Developing a simple pot gardening hobby might be rewarding in so many ways – it helps you to become more mindful of what you eat, taking care of plants is a natural destresser and an antidepressant, and lush plants create a sense of pride and accomplishment.
-What’s not to like?
+What’s not to like about a vegetable garden?